A few folks from the UK emailed me about a documentary they had seen broadcast on the BBC – Thailand: Tourism And The Truth.

-Surprisingly though, this is actually a very good documentary, giving the tourist a real look behind the scenes at the way all those smiling service industry people really live.
+Surprisingly though, this is actually a good documentary that gives would-be tourists a genuine look behind the scenes at the way those smiley-faced service industry people really live.

-The plight of the sea gypsies is a story most won't have heard about, and the documentary is well worth watching just to follow the film crew as they take this case to the top of the Thai government.
+The plight of the sea gypsies, however, is a story most won't have heard; the documentary is well worth watching just to follow the film crew as they take this case to the top brass.

-I would love to know what you think of the documentary.
+I'd love to know what you think of the documentary.
 Just press play on the video below.